furkanagess/SpookyAI/PRIVACY_POLICY.md

 - Export your generated content
 - Transfer your data to another service
 - Download your images and prompts

+### 4. Content Moderation Rights

+- **Report Content**: You can report inappropriate content through our in-app reporting system
+- **Appeal Decisions**: You can appeal content moderation decisions
+- **Request Review**: You can request review of content that was removed or flagged
+- **Privacy Protection**: Your identity is protected when making good-faith reports

 ## Children's Privacy